 Let's Get Started

 Bolting your winch to the bumper or mounting plate and getting your rope assembled through the fairlead with a clevis hook and baffle ring is easy, but wiring your winch can get a little tricky.
 ALWAYS refer to the instructions included with your winch model and mounting plate.
-Depending on the model of your Ranger, the instructions below could vary.
-Feel free to give us a call or check out the downloadable insturctions available on the winch and winch mounting plate product pages.
-Make sure to kee these things in mind as you work.
+Depending on the make and model of your UTV, the instructions below could vary somewhat, but the basics are the same.
+Feel free to give us a call or check out the downloadable instructions available on any winch and winch mounting plate product page.

 Install the Winch Mounting Plate

-Take the winch assembly and bracket and mount it on the Ranger using the four 10-millimeter bolts provided.
+Take the winch assembly and bracket and mount it on the Ranger using the four M10 x 20mm bolts provided.
 Loosely tighten at first so that you can make sure everything is aligned.
-As you can see the top bolt has a threaded nut on the outside and the bottom has a castle nut with a nut on the backside.
-Tighten all four bolts to snug.
+The nylock nuts that came with your mount are paired with the lower two M10 x 20mm bolts Tighten all four bolts to snug.

 Now that you have winch plate mounted and tightened up it is time to wire the winch.